-The Barceloneta beach area forms a key part of the neighbourhood and is ideal for travelers looking for sun and sand during their summer visit to Barcelona.
-It is an excellent place to relax, to swim, go on a jog or indulge in a few outdoor beach sports.
+The Barceloneta beach area forms a key part of the neighborhood and is ideal for travelers looking for sun and sand during their summer visit to Barcelona.
+It is an excellent place to relax, swim, go on a jog, or indulge in a few outdoor beach sports.
 Though numerous restaurants are available at the beach, it is best to enquire about the food prior to buying anything.

-La Rambla is a crowded boulevard which is a popular attraction amongst both tourists and locals alike.
-The street is located in central Barcelona and stretches for over a kilometre, offering numerous note-worthy buildings and restaurants.
-Travelers should keep an eye out for Joan Miró’s pavement mosaic as well as the Boqueria market, which are must-visit spots while sight-seeing.
+La Rambla is a crowded boulevard that is a popular attraction amongst both tourists and locals alike.
+The street is located in central Barcelona and stretches for over a kilometer, offering numerous note-worthy buildings and restaurants.
+Travelers should keep an eye out for Joan Miró’s pavement mosaic as well as the Boqueria market, which are must-visit spots while sightseeing.

-Numerous festivals and events are also celebrated in Barcelona during summer such as the Primavera Sound Festival and the Festival de Pedralbes which are celebrated during the summer period.
+Numerous festivals and events are also celebrated in Barcelona during summers such as the Primavera Sound Festival and the Festival de Pedralbes which are celebrated during the summer period.